-- xi.
-Where shore protection measures are necessary, make use of soft structural methods and beach nourishment designs which add appropriately sized material to the upper beach, creating a natural beach slope and beach protection. - xii.
+- x.
+Where shore protection measures are necessary, make use of soft structural methods and beach nourishment designs which add appropriately sized material to the upper beach, creating a natural beach slope and beach protection. - xi.
 Apply Green Shore principles, including: - Preserve or restore physical processes the natural actions of water and sediment movement that maintain healthy shorelines. - Maintain or enhance habitat function and diversity along the shoreline. - Prevent or reduce pollutants entering the aquatic environment. - Avoid or reduce cumulative impacts small individual effects that add up to large impacts on shoreline environments.

-- xiii.
-Avoid shore protection measures such as gravel placement, rock (rip rap) revetments, gabions, concrete groins, retaining walls or bulkheads, and seawalls. - xiv.
-Where "hard" structural shore protection measures are proposed, provide a geotechnical and biophysical report that includes conclusive evidence that: - The erosion is not being caused by upland conditions, such as the loss of vegetation and drainage associated with the proposed or existing development; - All possible on-site drainage solutions away from the shoreline edge have been exhausted; - Non-structural measures, planting vegetation, or installing on-site drainage improvements, are not feasible or not sufficient to address the stabilization issues; and, - The shore protection measure will not result in a net loss of shoreline ecological functions (i.e. any unavoidable damage to shoreline habitat will be more than off-set by habitat compensation works). - xv.
-Use materials consisting of inert materials for shoreline stabilization.
+- xii.
+Avoid shore protection measures such as gravel placement, rock (rip rap) revetments, gabions, concrete groins, retaining walls or bulkheads, and seawalls. - xiii.
+Where "hard" structural shore protection measures are proposed, provide a geotechnical and biophysical report that includes conclusive evidence that: - The erosion is not being caused by upland conditions, such as the loss of vegetation and drainage associated with the proposed or existing development; - All possible on-site drainage solutions away from the shoreline edge have been exhausted; - Non-structural measures, planting vegetation, or installing on-site drainage improvements, are not feasible or not sufficient to address the stabilization issues; and, - The shore protection measure will not result in a net loss of shoreline ecological functions (i.e. any unavoidable damage to shoreline habitat will be more than off-set by habitat compensation works). - xiv.
 Stabilization materials should not consist of debris or contaminated material that could result in pollution of tidal waters.
-The size and quantity of materials used should be limited to that necessary to withstand the estimated energy of the location's hydraulic action and prevent collapse. - xvi.
-Avoid placement of fill upland of the high water mark (HWM).
-Placement of fill upland of the HWM will be considered only where it is necessary for restoration of shoreline processes and ecological functions. - xvii.
-Use filter cloth to aid drainage. - xviii.
-Locate structures parallel to and landward of the natural boundary of the sea, as close to any natural bank as possible. - xix.
-Design structures to allow the passage of surface or groundwater without causing ponding or saturation. - xx.
+The size and quantity of materials used should be limited to that necessary to withstand the estimated energy of the location's hydraulic action and prevent collapse. - xv.
+Use filter cloth to aid drainage. - xvi.
+Locate structures parallel to and landward of the natural boundary of the sea, as close to any natural bank as possible. - xvii.
+Design structures to allow the passage of surface or groundwater without causing ponding or saturation. - xviii.
 Construct structures of stable, non-erodible materials that preserve natural shoreline characteristics.
 Adequate toe protection including proper footings and retention mesh should be included.
 Beach materials should not be used for fill behind bulkheads.